Bucketlist Travels logo

 Pompeii (AD 79)

-The eruption of Vesuvius in AD 79 smothered the thriving Roman town of Pompeii in choking volcanic ash.
+The eruption of Mount Vesuvius in AD 79 famously smothered the thriving Roman town of Pompeii with molten lava and choking volcanic ash.

-Today, you can stroll Pompeii’s streets and see the town as it was that day in almost perfect detail – right down to ruts in the roads caused by chariot wheels.
+Today, you can stroll along Pompeii’s streets and see the town as it was that day in extraordinarily vivid detail – right down to ruts in the roads caused by chariot wheels.
+Peer into perfectly preserved homes and shops, and wander round the Forum and Roman Baths.

 Good for age: 13+